jhlumd/honey/README.md

 * `advisement`
 * `adv_accepted`, which is `nil` when there is no `advisement`.
 It keeps track of whether the `advisement` was "Accepted" or "Overruled".
 (To be discussed more later)

+#### WorkerBee and Comb

+Instructions describe a "unique_id" for each WorkerBee for each Comb they have been in or are currently active in (i.e., 123-C5, 123-C2).
+When I first considered Models for `WorkerBee` and `Comb`, I wasn't sure how I would record this.
+I considered a Model for `CombMembership` to join the `WorkerBee` and `Comb` Models.
+However, for the initial implementation, I decided to stick to the simple "belongs_to/has_many" association between `WorkerBee` and `Comb`.

+#### Limitations of My Approach

 Some notes about the limitations of my approach:

 * This way of modeling the data assumes that every `pollen_globs` measurement and `advisement` is given on a `date` that `nectar` is given.
 This is how the data looks in the example given, so I decided it was acceptable.
-* Instructions mention a "unique_id" for each WorkerBee for each Comb they have been in or are currently active in.
-My current implemntation of `Appointment` keeps track of the associated WorkerBee but not the Comb at the time of the `Appointment`.
-I considered a joins table for Comb "membership" of WorkerBees over time, but have not implemented this.

-#### WorkerBee and Comb

-When I first considered Models for `WorkerBee` and `Comb`, I wasn't sure how I would record `unique_id`'s changes over time (i.e., 123-C5, 123-C2) for each `WorkerBee`.
-As mentioned above, I considered a Model for `CombMembership` to join `WorkerBee` and `Comb`.
-However, for the initial implementation, I decided to stick to the simple "belongs_to/has_many" association between `WorkerBee` and `Comb`.
+* A `WorkerBee`'s  comb affiliation can be updated, however, the data of its past comb affiliations are lost.

 ### "Overruled" and "% Accepted"